isabella232/plazma-slide-20180215/plazma-slide.md

 * It is genralized from Kafka Producer/Consumer and easy to implement
   * Kafka Producer <-> Kafka Connector Source
-    * I'll talk this implementation.
+    * I'll talk about this implementation.
   * Kafka Consumer <-> Kafka Connector Sink
     * This implementation also exists.